 The Archipelago of Abrolhos is a refuge and nursery for humpback whales and its reefs, which according to the SCT, are internationally recognised as having the greatest biodiversity in the entire South Atlantic.
 The name Abrolhos was given by Portuguese navigators in the 17th century.
 As it was an area […]

-Whale Coast in the far south of Bahia – Tourism Guide
+Whale Coast in the far south of Bahia – Travel Guide

-The Tourist Zone of the Whale Coast on the south coast of Bahia comprises the municipalities of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri in the far south of Bahia.
-Having been part of the Captaincy of Porto Seguro, the Whale Coast has a great diversity of landscapes with beaches, favourable […]
+The Whale Coast Tourist Zone, located on the southern coast of Bahia, covers the municipalities of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri, situated in the extreme south of the state.
+Having been part of the historic Captaincy of Porto Seguro, the Costa das Baleias offers an impressive diversity of […]